- Handling a crossed record

 - A crossed record will not be read:

 - by the browse functions: HFirst, HLast, HNext, HPrevious, HReadFirst, HReadLast, HReadNext, HReadPrevious, HForward, HBackward

 - by the search functions: HSeekFirst, HReadSeekFirst, HSeekLast, HReadSeekLast.

 - A crossed record can be read by HRead.

 - A crossed record can be re-enabled by HModify or HWrite.

-- The physical location of crossed record can be re-used (by HAdd for example) after:
+- The physical location of a scratched Record will only be reusable (by the HAdd function for example) after:

 - the execution of HFree,